 Every two months, I’ll wrangle up ten of my favorite books that I’ve come across to recommend to friends and family (plus random internet strangers).
 These might range from books I think are the “best” to ones that just surprised me to authors I interviewed.
-Here are ten from January and February in the order that they… Read More Ten books to read from 2017 (part 1 of 6)
+Here are ten from January and February in the order that they were released.

 Back in 2014 and 2015, I picked a group of short stories that are available online.
 It’s been over a year since I’ve done something like this, but want to do it more often.
 Here are five short stories from five different literary journals and reviews.